Remortgage

 Product Transfer

-A product transfer is when you change your mortgage deal with your current lender than remortgaging and switching to a new lender.
-A typical product transfer doesn’t require a full valuation of your home which means they tend to complete a lot quicker.
+A product transfer is when you change your mortgage deal with your current lender rather than switching to a new provider.
+A typical product transfer doesn’t require a full valuation of your home, which means this process is often quicker.

-Remortgaging doesn’t have to be this overhanging shadow every time the renewal letter drops through your inbox.
 We’re committed to making your remortgage process seamless, tapping into our years of experience with lenders, products, and options to simplify the experience.
-We’ll do all the heavy lifting for you.
+We do the heavy lifting for you.

 Vector 4 - UK Mortgage Advice